 stands atop Mt Madison in really very poor weather, the first stage in an ambitious

 route covering half the Presidential Range.
 3 August 2000.

-weather declines still further, Exuberant Communications Officer D. Peck is still
+weather declines still further, exuberant Mr Peck is still

 planning to show the park ranger how wrong park rangers can be.

 along behind Prof. Berman in the year 2000, reaching Mt Madison from the Appalachia